-All UCT residences are connected to the UCT network and have wireless access.
-If you experience problems, contact your House Committee IT representative for assistance.
-If you cannot get hold of this person, log a call, or send an email to icts-helpdesk@uct.ac.za.
-Alternatively, contact ICTS for support via Facebook or X (formerly known as Twitter).
+All UCT residences are connected to the UCT network.
+As part of the current network renewal project, over the course of 2021, wired networking will be phased out of residence rooms and all residences will then have wireless access only.
+If you experience problems, contact your House Committee IT representative for assistance If you cannot get hold of this person, log a call, send an email to icts-helpdesk@uct.ac.za, or phone 021 650 4500 during office hours.
+Alternatively, contact ICTS for support via Facebook or Twitter.